Glinski rebellion

 The Glinski rebellion was a revolt in 1508 in the Grand Duchy of Lithuania by a group of aristocrats led by Prince Mikhail Glinski in 1508.
 It grew out of a rivalry between two factions of the nobility during the final years of Grand Duke Alexander Jagiellon.
-The revolt began when Sigismund I, the new Grand Duke, decided to strip Glinski of his posts based on rumors spread by Jan Zabrzeziński, Glinski's personal enemy.
+The revolt began when Sigismund I, the new Grand Duke, decided to strip Glinski of his posts based on rumors spread by Jan Zabrzeziński, Glinski's enemy.
 After failing to settle the dispute at the royal court, Glinski and his supporters (mostly relatives) rose up in arms.
 The rebels swore allegiance to Vasili III of Russia, who was waging war against Lithuania.

 The rebels and their Russian supporters failed to achieve military victory.
 They were allowed to go into exile in Moscow and take their movable property, but their vast land possessions were confiscated.

 Origin and progress

 Historical background

-In the early 16th century, the Grand Duchy of Lithuania lost about one third of its territory as a result of the second war with Muscovy from 1500 to 1503.
+In the early 16th century, the Grand Duchy of Lithuania lost about one-third of its territory as a result of the second war with Muscovy from 1500 to 1503.

 In addition, there were internal disagreements over a new union with the Kingdom of Poland (1501).
 To take effect, the Union of Mielnik needed to be ratified by the Lithuanian Seimas.
 Opponents of the union, among them Mikhail Glinski and the Grand Duke Alexander, refused to approve the union during the 1505 Seimas in Brest.
-Supporters of the union wanted to expand their own political rights; the union greatly limited the power of the monarchy and in Poland led to the elective monarchy.
+Supporters of the union wanted to expand their political rights; the union greatly limited the power of the monarchy and in Poland led to the elective monarchy.

 In February 1507, the Seimas in Vilnius decided to demand the return of the territory it had lost in the previous war with Muscovy, and dispatched an ambassador to Moscow with an ultimatum.
 The ambassador's failure was regarded as casus belli.
-Moscow acted first but, despite a delay in mustering of the Lithuanian troops, did not achieve any significant results.
+Moscow acted first but, despite a delay in mustering the Lithuanian troops, did not achieve any significant results.
 Military actions in the first phase of the war (prior to the entry of the rebels into the conflict) were rather passive and did not bring about a desired result for either of the parties.